sirvincent/locality_sensitive_hashing/README.md

 the correct value of 1205 user pairs.
 However in comparison to an exhaustive search, which would take 106 days, the algorithm is significantly faster.

 The dataset used is incorporated in a .npy file: 'user_movie.npy'.
+The dataset is actually a reduced dataset obtained from the netflix challenge (http://www.netflixprize.com/) we removed the users that rated less than 300 or more than 3000 movies.

 The algorithm was made for an assignment of the course: Advances in Datamining given by Dr. W. Kowalczyk.
 The course was given at Leiden University and is part of the Computer Science Master track.